'Every one of those deaths is unnecessary,' expert says of rising Covid-19 US death toll as tens of millions remain unvaccinated – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jen Christensen, Shawn Nottingham, Melissa Alonso and Aya Elamroussi contributed to this report.
+CNN’s Dakin Andone, Jen Christensen, Shawn Nottingham, Melissa Alonso and Aya Elamroussi contributed to this report.

 Comments